maelvls/we-want-ics/README.md

 ## Performance

+WARNING: these tests have been made on a previous version, but the performance is essentially the same on the newest version.

 Parsing one average `.xml` CELCAT file takes about 100ms for a 3460 lines XML file.
 Example with two filters (more filters => heavier computation)